aeon-toolkit/aeon/docs/getting_started.md

 the very latest algorithms for time series machine learning, in addition to a range of classical techniques for the following learning tasks:

+- {term}`classification`, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases.
-- {term}`Time series classification` where the time series data for a given instance are used to predict a categorical target class.
+- {term}`regression`, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases.
-- {term}`Time series extrinsic regression` where the time series data for a given instance are used to predict a continuous target value.
+- {term}`clustering`, where a collection of time series without any labels are used to train a model to label cases.
-- {term}`Time series clustering` where the goal is to discover groups consisting of instances with similar time series.
-- {term}`Time series similarity search` where the goal is to evaluate the similarity between a time series against a collection of other time series.
+- {term}`similarity search` where the goal is to evaluate the similarity between a time series against a collection of other time series.

-Additionally, it provides numerous algorithms for {term}`time series transformation`, altering time series into different representations and domains or processing time series data into tabular data.
+- {term}`anomaly detection` where the goal is to find values or areas of a single time series that are not representative of the whole series.
+- {term}`segmentation` where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series.

+`aeon` also provides core modules that are used by the specific task modules above
+-
+- {term}`transformation`, where a either a single series or collection is transformed into a different representation or domain.
+- {term}`distances`, measure the dissimilarity between two time series or collections of series, which includes functions to align series.
+- {term}`networks`, provides core models for deep learning for all time series tasks.
+-
 The following provides introductory examples for each of these modules.
 The examples use the datatypes most commonly used for the task in question, but a variety of input types for